logoPostPlanify

 Google BusinessYesYes

 Winner: Buffer.
 Both support 11 platforms, but Buffer includes all of them at no extra cost.
 CoSchedule charges $8-25/profile/month to add X/Twitter, and it is not available on the base Social Calendar plan at all.
-This is a significant hidden cost.
+For teams that rely on X/Twitter as a core channel, this is a significant hidden cost that changes the pricing math considerably.

 What Real Users Say